 Maintain Your Online Presence & Hold Virtual and/or Face-to-Face Office Hours

 Ensure you are highly visible to your students and stay involved in your course so students do not feel like they are on their own!
 Work to inspire effort on their part, keep them engaged and active in their course learning community and responsible for their own learning.
 Check in regularly by logging in an interacting with your students so they can sense your presence.
 Keep tabs on your students through checking login activity through the Performance Dashboard to see if students are regularly participating and logging in.
 You can also use the Performance Dashboard as well as the Grade Center to check on the grades of students and proactively contact them if they are not submitting assignments or are not performing well.
 If you see students that are not engaged, email and contact them.
 Let your students know when and how they can contact you.
-If you are teaching fully online, consider using Blackboard IM to hold virtual office hours.
+If you are teaching fully online, consider using Google Chat or Meet to hold virtual office hours.

 Post Weekly Announcements and Reminders

 When you post an announcement, you have the ability to send it as an email to your class as well.
 Post weekly messages to let students know what is coming up and give them a sense of your presence in the course.
 Let students know that you've graded all of the tests or assignments from the previous week.

 Read and Respond to Discussion Postings

 Be an active participant on the discussion boards in your course.
 While it is not necessary for you to respond to every single post, your students will be able to sense whether you are present in the discussion board or not.
 Be sure to redirect a discussion if it is going in the wrong direction.
 If you are grading students on their posts, then be sure to enter their grades in the Grade Center.

 Check for changes (such as dates) within your content areas.
 Just about every piece of content you build in your course can be set to release at specific dates.
 Use this to your advantage in setting the pace of the course.